At Ivanhoe Girls', Information and Communication Technology (ICT) is used to enhance learning and develop essential skills for life and work.

 The latest digital pens make writing, erasing and sketching on a touch sensitive screen feel as natural as writing with a traditional pen on paper thus maintaining the fine motor skills used for completing VCE examinations.
 More importantly though, Princeton University researchers Pam Mueller and Daniel Oppenheimer discovered that students who hand-write notes in class (rather than type them on a laptop) have significantly better knowledge retention rates and conceptual understanding of ideas and do better on tests.
 Handwriting with a digital pen also allows for personal expression, the use of non-linguistic characters and annotation on digitised texts.

-A staged rollout of a new designated device will commence at the start of the 2023 school year with all Year 7 students being required to use the same school-designated device.
-No other devices, other than the school-designated device, will be able to be brought to School by Year 7 students in 2023.
+A staged rollout of a new designated device commenced at the start of the 2023 school year with all Year 7 students being required to use the same school-designated device.
 The program will also be extended to the incoming Year 7 groups in each of the following years so that by the start of the 2025 school year, all students in Years 7 to 9 will be using the same digital pen and touch sensitive screen device.
-At that point a planned review will be conducted of the designated device program.
+At that point, a planned review will be conducted of the designated device program.

 Our ICT infrastructure is flexible, expandable and accessible to all students.
 We offer access to: